 Accepted market practices (AMPs)

-MAR continues to permit regulators to establish an accepted market practice that is subject to certain criteria and conditions.
+Regulators are able to establish an AMP, subject to certain criteria and conditions.

-MAR obliges issuers and EAMPs to prepare and maintain a list of everyone working for them who has access to inside information.
+MAR places an obligation on issuers to maintain a list of all persons working for them that have access to inside information.

 Suspicious transaction and order reports (STORs)

-MAR continues to require persons producing or disseminating investment recommendations to ensure information is objectively presented, and to disclose any conflicts of interest.
+Persons producing or providing investment recommendations must ensure information is objectively presented, and disclose any conflicts of interest.

 MAR places requirements on regulators and firms to be able to receive whistleblowing notifications related to suspected market abuse.